Man admits to serial abuse but fights to shield identity

 HARRISBURG, Pa.
-(WHTM) - HARRISBURG, Pa.
-(WHTM) -- A man who admitted to abusing 16 to 18 people is fighting to keep his identity private.
+(WHTM) — A man who admitted to abusing 16 to 18 people is fighting to keep his identity private.
 The statute of limitations has passed, but a judge wants to release a grand jury report with his name.

 The man hasn’t been charged.